Back in 2012-13 Swansea City approached a landmark milestone in its history when it celebrated its Centenary year.

-As part of these celebrations, the football club has commissioned the Supporters Trust to oversee an official project designed to commemorate the 100 years of the Swans through a series of books and DVDs.
+As part of these celebrations, the football club commissioned the Supporters Trust to oversee an official project designed to commemorate the 100 years of the Swans through a series of books and DVDs.

 “We have around 18 months to bring this project to completion and are anticipating contacting many hundreds of people who have been involved with the club during the centenary period, and also relatives of people who may have been around in the early years.